 The Board has two standing committees - an Audit Committee and a Nominating Committee.
 The Audit Committee is responsible for advising the full Board with respect to accounting, auditing and financial matters affecting the Company and meets at least semi-annually.
-During the fiscal year ended December 31, 2014, the Audit Committee met two times.
-John W. Feldt, Marlyn J. Spear and Frederick P. Stratton, Jr., all of whom are Independent Directors, comprise the Audit Committee.
+During the fiscal year ended December 31, 2018, the Audit Committee met three times.
+John W. Feldt, Darren R. Jackson, Cory L. Nettles, Marlyn J. Spear and Frederick P. Stratton, Jr., all of whom are Independent Directors, comprise the Audit Committee.

 The Nominating Committee is responsible for seeking and reviewing candidates for consideration as nominees to serve as Directors of the Company and meets as often as it deems necessary.
-During the fiscal year ended December 31, 2014, the Nominating Committee met once.
-John W. Feldt, Marlyn J. Spear and Frederick P. Stratton, Jr., all of whom are Independent Directors, comprise the Nominating Committee.
+During the fiscal year ended December 31, 2018, the Nominating Committee met once.
+John W. Feldt, Darren R. Jackson, Cory L. Nettles, Marlyn J. Spear and Frederick P. Stratton, Jr., each of whom is an Independent Director, comprise the Nominating Committee.
 The Nominating Committee will consider properly qualified candidates for the Board submitted by shareholders.
 Shareholders who wish to recommend a Director nominee may do so by submitting the appropriate information about the candidate to the Company's Secretary.

 A Valuation Committee, which is not comprised of members of the Board, was established by the Board.
 The Valuation Committee is responsible for (1) monitoring the valuation of Fund securities and other investments; and (2) as required, determining the fair value of securities and other investments of the Funds when market prices are not readily available or are deemed to be inaccurate or prices are not otherwise provided by a third-party pricing service approved by the Board or an independent dealer, after considering all relevant factors.
 The Valuation Committee's fair value determinations are subsequently reported to the Board.
-The Valuation Committee meets as necessary when a price is not readily available.
-During the fiscal year ended December 31, 2014, the Valuation Committee meet five times with respect to the Funds.
+The Valuation Committee generally meets quarterly and as necessary when a price is not readily available.